-The Rinn XCP-DS Fit positioner is three times thicker than our sensor is.
-When you put in one of our size 1 sensors, it makes it three times thicker which takes away the advantage of having a thin sensor.
+Other positioners are too thick.
+The Rinn XCP-DS Fit positioner is three times thicker than some sensors!
+This takes away the advantage of having a thin sensor.

-With bitewings and posterior shots, for example, our positioners hold the sensors from the top and the bottom (short ways), so when they’re placed in the patient’s mouth, you get the smooth, round beveled edge of our sensor that is touching the back of the patient’s mouth, so it doesn’t hurt.
-And you can even place the sensor further back, because you don’t have this big, thick piece of plastic that prevents the technician or hygienist from getting the sensor as far back in the patient’s mouth as needed for proper placement and to get the shot that they need.
+With bitewings and posterior shots, for example, our positioners hold the sensors from the top and the bottom (short ways).
+So when they’re placed in the patient’s mouth, you get the smooth, round beveled edge of our sensor that is touching the back of the patient’s mouth.
+This means it doesn’t hurt.
+And you can even place the sensor further back because you don’t have this big, thick piece of plastic that prevents the technician or hygienist from getting the sensor as far back in the patient’s mouth as needed for proper placement and to get the shot that they need.

-The anterior bite blocks of the ClikStik are uniquely designed, because they’re positioned just a tiny bit below the actual bite surface.
-When you look at the Rinns and other positioners, the sensor stops right at the bite block, or the area where the patient closes.
-What happens with those other bite blocks is that they’ll either miss the incisal edge, or they’ll miss the roots of the teeth.
+The design of the anterior bite blocks of the ClikStik is unique.
+They’re positioned just a tiny bit below the actual bite surface.
+When you look at the Rinns and other positioners, the sensor stops at the bite block, or the area where the patient closes.
+What happens with those other bite blocks is that they’ll miss the incisal edge, or they’ll miss the roots of the teeth.
 It is extremely common to miss one or the other with traditional RINN and other systems.

-With our anterior bite blocks, as long as the staff positions it to capture the apex, they will never miss the incisal edge.
+With our anterior bite blocks, if the staff positions it to capture the apex, they will never miss the incisal edge.
 It’s impossible because of how they’re designed.
 Everyone that uses them ends up loving them because they get perfect anteriors every time.

 The other cool thing about the ClikStiks is that the metal bar slides through both the ring and the bite block.
-The other ones like the Rinn positioners only slide through the ring, so the bite block is at the end and then they can slide the ring closer to the patient.
+Other positioners only slide through the ring.
+The bite block is at the end and then they can slide the ring closer to the patient.
 This is an issue with NOMADs and other hand-held X-ray devices, which are becoming hugely popular.
-They have what are called scatter guards, which are big plastic rings at the end of the cone.
+They have to scatter guards, which are big plastic rings at the end of the cone.
 And so when they push the ring forward, the bar is still back.
-The length of the bar doesn’t change, so when they go to position it, the scatter guard hits that metal bar and you can’t get it closer to the patient’s face.
+The length of the bar doesn’t change.
+When they go to position it, the scatter guard hits that metal bar and you can’t get it closer to the patient’s face.

-With our ClikStik, the bar moves through the bite block as well, so you can keep the ring at the end of the metal bar and push the bar and the ring up against the patient’s face.
-That lets you get right up against the patient’s face with the hand-held device and not move the scatter guard because that protects the technician or assistant or hygienist from the scatter radiation that comes back.
-This allows them to get better, clearer images because they’re not sitting six inches away from the patient and they’re able to use proper technique and keep the unit right up against the patient’s face like they’re supposed to.
+With our ClikStik, the bar moves through the bite block as well.
+You can keep the ring at the end of the metal bar and push the bar against the patient’s face.
+That lets you get right up against the patient’s face.
+This allows them to get better, clearer images because they’re not sitting six inches away from the patient.
+They’re able to use proper technique and keep the unit right up against the patient’s face like they’re supposed to.

-The ComfyRays are one long piece that has a horizontal and a vertical end.
-And what’s really great about these, is that people that are coming from film or that are very experienced and don’t rely on the ring as much, can just put that in the patient’s mouth and take bitewings super fast.
+The ComfyRay is one long piece that has a horizontal and a vertical end.
+And what’s great about these, is that people that are coming from film or that are very experienced and don’t rely on the ring as much, can just put that in the patient’s mouth and take bitewings super fast.
 You just slide the sensor up and down in the horizontal positioner and it’s ready for the upper posteriors on one side and the lower posteriors on the other.
-You push it the other way, and it’s ready for the opposite shots.
-All of your posteriors are done super fast.
-And the vertical side can be used for vertical bitewings, or your anterior.
-You can have the patient hold one in if needed, which makes it great for use with endo.
-You don’t even use the ring for this, which makes them even faster.
-It is similar to the “curved hemostat technique” with traditional film.
-All the doctors I have spoken with LOVE the ComfyRay for these single tooth procedures.
+Push it the other way, and it’s ready for the opposite shots.

-The little “shark fin" shaped bite surface of ComfyRay is curved and it’s off set from the center.
-So when a doctor has the endo files in the patient’s tooth that they’re working on, the doctor positions the comfy ray, the “shark fin" keeps the sensor in the correct position without interfering with the endo files and the patient can hold it in place.
-Again, this is similar to what (with traditional film) was called the “curved hemostat technique".
-With this technique, the endodontist would put the regular film, clip it into a curved hemostat, and then just have the patient hold it behind the tooth where they’re working, and then they would take the X-ray.
-They can do the same with this one, but it’s kind of a digital curved hemostat technique, and it works extremely well.
+The little “shark fin" shaped bite surface of ComfyRay curves and it’s offset from the center.
+When a doctor has the endo files in the patient’s tooth that they’re working on, the doctor positions the comfy ray.
+The “shark fin" keeps the sensor in the correct position without interfering with the endo files.
+The patient can hold it in place.
+This is similar to the “curved hemostat technique".
+With this technique, the endodontist would put the regular film and clip it into a curved hemostat.
+Then the patient holds it behind the tooth where they’re working, and then they would take the X-ray.
+They can do the same with this one, but it’s kind of a digital curved hemostat technique.
+It works extremely well.

-If anyone’s used the Rinn XCP-DS Fit, it’s a real easy change.
-The way that the ClikStik positioner is put together, it’s very similar with the ORA system, one ring, one arm.
+If anyone’s used the Rinn XCP-DS Fit, it’s a really easy change.
+The way that the ClikStik positioner is put together, it’s very similar to the ORA System, one ring, one arm.
 We have one ring for our positioner as well.
 So it’s an easy transition.

 If you are more comfortable with your traditional “RINN arms" – you can still use them!
 The bite blocks for the ClikStik will fit nicely onto your RINN arms that your staff is already used to.
 Just get the bite blocks and use them with your existing positioners!